German integration commissioner urges language tests for preschoolers | DW | 03.12.2019

 The report recommends forming support and counseling services as well as child care to make it easier for women to attend integration courses and other courses that promote their participation in the labor market.

 The number of refugees working in Germany also rose, with currently 431,000 employed.
-Although the unemployment rate among immigrants sank during this time, it is still almost three times as high as the rate for German citizens at 12.2%.
+Although the unemployment rate among immigrants sank during this time, at 12.2% it is still almost three times as high as the rate for German citizens.

 rs/ng (dpa, epd)